Zero Waste at Boston Local Food Festival!

 We are very proud to announce that 91% of all waste from the 2012 festival was diverted, officially reaching the goal of making Boston Local Food Festival a Zero Waste event!

-This represents an increase from the 86% we diverted last year, pushing Boston Local Food Festival over the edge of becoming a Zero Waste event!
+This represents an increase from the 86% we diverted in 2011, pushing Boston Local Food Festival over the edge of becoming a Zero Waste event!
 With your help we composted 0.83tons, recycled 1.38tons!
 These are really great numbers that we are very proud of.
 A special thank you to all of our Zero Waste Champion Volunteers who helped educate the crowd and oversee that people were discarding waste properly and our amazing vendors who worked closely with our Zero Waste Guidelines.
 Much gratitude goes to Save That Stuff (STS) who provided us training and resources to ensure these numbers were achieved.

 What’s a Zero Waste Festival?